ShemmyYo/django-shemmylicious/README.md

 ***

+# Project Goal

+The project goal was to build a Full-Stack site based on business logic and create user friendly, commerially focused project that uses HTML, CSS, JavaScript, Python+Django as well as centrally-owned dataset (ElephantSQL relational database).

+In this project I will present my ability to:

+- use Agile methodologies (agile tool - Github projects) to track the tasks involved in creating the project relating to identified user stories.

+- implement front-end CRUD (Create Read Update Delete) functionality, including front-end UI that allows users to Create, Read, Update, and Delete records in the database, without having to access the admin panel.

+- set up an authentication mechanism and provide role-based access to the site's data or other activities based on the dataset.

+***

 # Design

 ## Colour Scheme
+***
 I opted for a very minimalistic aesthetic and only apllied 3 colours (2 with additional shades) to this project.

 ```css